LeahRoberts/DISCus/README.rst

 To run the script, simply type::

- bash ~/bin/bwa_bedops_aligner_fimS.sh
+ bash <script> <REFERENCE> <BEDMAP_REFERENCE>

+The REFERENCE will serve as the reference for the read mapping.
+The BEDMAP_REFERENCE will specify the location of the desired overlap regions.

-*Note: this script has been modified to accept a particular format of data.*
+*Note: this script has been modified to accept a particular format of data.
+See below for detailed formatting specifications.*

 For the script to work, the fastq files should be named in a way similar to this::